pinecoders/pinecoders.github.io/faq_and_code/README.md

 alertcondition(cond2, title="cond2", message = "cond2 Text")
 ```

-There are two workaround:
+There are two workarounds:

-- Use distinct [`alertcondition()`](https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition) calls, as is shown in the last part of the script.
-This will also require setting up 2 different alerts in TV web.
+- Use distinct [`alertcondition()`](https://www.tradingview.com/pine-script-reference/v4/#fun_alertcondition) calls, as is shown in the last part of the last script.
+This will also require setting up 2 different alerts in the charts UI.
 - Use placeholders in alert messages.
-Placeholders satisfy the requirement of using a string that doesn't change at runtime, but the placeholders are replaced at runtime with dynamic content.
-See the [Help Center page on placeholders](https://www.tradingview.com/?solution=43000531021) for a list of the placeholders you can use.
+Placeholders satisfy the requirement of using a string that doesn't change at runtime, but the placeholders themselves are replaced at runtime with dynamic content.
+See the [Help Center page on placeholders](https://www.tradingview.com/?solution=43000531021) for a list of the placeholders such as these:

 {% raw %}
   ```